 11. Spend more time in the shower… or wherever you get your best ideas.

-Aaron Sorkin, creator of TV show West Wing — not to mention that new Steve Jobs movie — describes his process for doing creative work: “Take a shower, put on clean sweatpants, try to write; have another shower, put on a comfortable outfit, take a crack at writing; shower again.”
+Aaron Sorkin, creator of the TV show West Wing — not to mention that new Steve Jobs movie — describes his process for doing creative work: “Take a shower, put on clean sweatpants, try to write; have another shower, put on a comfortable outfit, take a crack at writing; shower again.”
 Sorkin admits to up to six showers a day.

 There is science behind the idea.
 Studies show that when you are doing something “mindless” like showering, running, or driving down the interstate, your brain enters a state sometimes called “theta.”
 This is similar to the state you are in in the moments between sleep and wakefulness.
 Free associations lead to new connections, and new connections lead to new ideas you haven’t put together before.